-- (3) Historic Use Permit Application Fee.
-The owner of an existing well who seeks a Historic Use Permit shall submit payment to the District of a non-refundable permitting fee per well along with an application for a Historic Use Permit.
-The well permitting fee must be received by the District in order for the District to find a Historic Use Permit application administratively complete. - (4) Operating Permit Application Fee.
-The owner of an existing or new well who seeks an Operating Permit shall submit payment to the District of a non-refundable permitting fee per well along with an application for an Operating Permit.
+- (4) Operating Permit Application Fee.
+An applicant for an Operating Permit shall submit payment to the District of a non-refundable permitting fee per well along with an application for an Operating Permit.
 The well permitting fee must be received by the District in order for the District to find an Operating Permit application administratively complete. - (5) Well Spacing or Minimum Tract Size Requirements Exception Application Fee.

-The owner of an existing or new well who seeks an exception to either the well spacing or minimum tract size requirements of these rules shall submit payment to the District of a non-refundable fee per well along with the appropriate application for an exception.
+An applicant for an exception to either the well spacing or minimum tract size requirements of these rules shall submit payment to the District of a non-refundable fee per well along with the appropriate application for an exception.
 The amount of the fee will depend on whether the General Manager is authorized to approve the exception under these rules or whether the application for exception must be approved by the Board.
 If the well owner seeks an exception to both the well spacing and minimum tract size requirements of these rules, the well owner shall submit a separate application for each exception sought and a non-refundable fee payment per well indicated in each application for an exception.
 The application fee must be received by the District in order for the District to find the application administratively complete. - (6) Permit Renewal Fee.
-The holder of any permit under these rules that is subject to renewal, where there is no substantive change to the permit and the permit may be approved by the General Manager, shall submit payment to the District of a nonrefundable fee for renewal of such permit. - (7) Transfer of Well Ownership Fee.
-In the case of the transfer of ownership of a well, the current well owner (transferor) or the new well owner (transferee) shall, along with the other requirements of Rule 3.14, pay a fee for: - (A) a change in ownership of a registered exempt well; or - (B) a change in ownership of a registered or permitted non-exempt well. - (8) Compliance Order Application Fee.
-An applicant for a compliance order shall pay the District an application fee in an amount established by resolution of the Board. - Notice Publication Fee, The District shall assess a fee against permit applicants to Page 83 Amended November 16, 2020
+The holder of any permit under these rules that is subject to renewal, where there is no substantive change to the permit and the permit may be approved by the General Manager, shall submit payment to the District of a non-refundable fee for renewal of such permit. - (7) Transfer of Well Ownership or Production Authorization Fee.
+In the case of the transfer of ownership or production authorization of a well, the current well owner (transferor), or the new owner of the well, or the person to whom authorization to produce from the well has been transferred (transferee) shall, along with the other requirements of Rule 3.14, pay a fee for each of the following, as applicable: - (A) a change in ownership of a registered exempt well; - (B) a change in ownership of a registered or permitted non-exempt well; or - (C) a transfer of production authorization. - (8) Compliance Order Application Fee.
+An applicant for a compliance order shall pay the District an application fee in an amount established by resolution of the Board. - (9) Notice Publication Fee.
+The District shall assess a fee against permit applicants to help reimburse the District for the costs of publishing notice of a hearing related to a permit matter for each notice published for a particular application.